Colonia Juárez Chihuahua Mexico Temple: Historical and cultural context

 The temple serves a region with deep Latter‑day Saint roots, dating back to the colonization of pioneer members of the church settling in northern Mexico in 1875, fleeing from persecution.
 Colonia Juárez was founded in 1885 by colonists from Utah and Arizona as one of several settlements in Chihuahua.
-These colonies flourished despite early challenges like drought and revolution, with the Juárez Stake established in 1895—Mexico’s first stake and the second organized outside the United States.
+These colonies flourished despite early challenges like drought and revolution, with the Juárez Stake established in 1895—Mexico's first stake and the second organized outside the United States.
 By the late 20th century, Colonia Juárez, and nearby Dublán, remained the only two surviving colonies and continued as vibrant Latter‑day Saint communities, which inspired the construction of the temple.

 The temple was the second operating temple in Mexico (following Mexico City) and the first in Chihuahua.
 It was also the first of the smaller temples (initiated by Hinckley and designed to serve areas with smaller Latter‑day Saint populations more quickly and cost‑effectively) completed outside the United States.

 Design and architecture

 The Colonia Juárez Chihuahua Mexico Temple uses the “small-temple” concept introduced by Hinckley in 1997, following his personal sketch of a floor plan designed to accommodate essential ordinance rooms in minimal space.
-Managed by the church’s Temple Construction Department under Keith Stepan, the department reorganized into specialized teams to handle the surge of small-temple projects, with the “white team” assigned to Colonia Juárez.
+Managed by the church's Temple Construction Department under Keith Stepan, the department reorganized into specialized teams to handle the surge of small-temple projects, with the “white team” assigned to Colonia Juárez.
 Architects Vern L. Martindale and Michael Enfield (later replaced by Boyd Erickson) led the design process, which went through multiple iterations before being finalized.
 The temple is a single-story building featuring a central spire and clad in white marble quarried from Durango, Mexico, though significant effort was required to replace substandard marble and ensure quality installation.

-The temple is on a 1-acre hillside site overlooking Juárez Academy in Colonia Juárez.
+The temple is on a 4,000 m2 hillside site overlooking Juárez Academy in Colonia Juárez.
 The land was donated by the Romney family, long‑time residents of the settlement Landscaping includes lawn areas, flowerbeds, and trees, with much of the final grounds work—including sprinkler installation and planting—completed by volunteers from the local stakes, donating tens of thousands of hours.
 The time for these hours were given by many men who were out of work, but reportedly did not suffer economically.

 The exterior work, including marble installation, required extensive weather‑resistant construction on the exposed hillside on scaffolding, with workers and volunteers assisting in the finishing stages, unloaded from flatbed trailers from over the United States border.

 The temple has one ordinance room, one sealing room, and a baptistry.
 The interior design has a Spanish‑colonial influence, with custom‑made stained glass, custom made handcrafted furniture, and a chandelier in the celestial room.
-The church’s Temple Construction Department coordinated these features with on‑site oversight by architect Vern L. Martindale and interior design lead Greg Hill.
+The church's Temple Construction Department coordinated these features with on‑site oversight by architect Vern L. Martindale and interior design lead Greg Hill.

 The baptismal font is supported by twelve oxen, representing the twelve tribes of Israel as described in Latter‑day Saint temple tradition and biblical symbolism.